 - Delete photos from trash or “recently deleted photos” folders

 - Wipe the phone clean if it’s lost

 - Don’t store sexting images anywhere in the cloud

 - Sext only with someone you know and trust

 WHAT TO DO WHEN CHARGED WITH A SEXTING CRIME

-If you or someone you know has been charged with a sexting crime, contact Berry Law Firm to explore the merits of your case.
+If you or someone you know has been charged with a sexting crime, contact Berry Law to explore the merits of your case.
 If you are approached by law enforcement about alleged sexting activity, remember that you have the right to consult with an attorney prior to answering questions.
-A Berry Law Firm sex crimes attorney can help you decide what to do next.
+A Berry Law sex crimes attorney can help you decide what to do next.